Zamac Frame Repair

 As mentioned on several pages of this site, many of the A1G motive power main chassis or frames are made of Zamac, an acronym that means Zinc Aluminum Metal Alloy Casting.
 The metal is about 95% Zinc, 3-4% aluminum, and much smaller amounts of other metals such as iron, cadmium, and copper (impurities).

-If the casting is disintegrating into powder, then I would agree there is little to be done but to find a replacement.
+If the casting is to the point of disintegrating into powder, then I would agree that there is little to be done but to find a replacement.
 Or, if the casting is distorted to such an extent that, even if the cracks are repaired, restoring it to useable dimensions is impossible, replacement is the only solution.
 For example, I have an 0-6-0 steamer frame in this condition.
 It is severely bowed and fragile.

 In most instances in my experience, however, I have found that it is possible to both restore enough stability to the casting and restore the dimensions to make the casting useable.